stefanludlow/OpenRPI/README.md

 cd ~
 git clone git@github.com:Sebguer/OpenRPI.git

+*note: the sebguer OpenRPI contains the needed directory structure for the engine to function.
+Highly suggested that you utilize that structure using the above commands and then cd /home/<directoryname>/src and then git clone git@github.com:stefanludlow/OpenRPI.git*

 Now we're going to add all of the sql files in *RPI into those databases you just made.